Jules-Armand Aniambossou: Career

-As part of deciding on this appointment, Jules Armand Aniambossou chose the private sector, which gave him the chance to join the power operator POWEO, where he served as secretary general from 2007 to 2009, a position he continued to occupy from de 2009 to 2011 as part of a sabbatical.
+As part of deciding on this appointment, Aniambossou chose the private sector, which gave him the chance to join the power operator POWEO, where he served as secretary general from 2007 to 2009, a position he continued to occupy from de 2009 to 2011 as part of a sabbatical.
 From 2011 to 2013 he served as administrator and director of institutional relations for EOLES-RES, the French subsidiary of the UK operator in the field of renewable energies.

-From 2013 to 2016, Jules-Armand Aniambossou was Ambassador of Benin in France, Great Britain and Greece, for the OECD, OIF and UNWTO.
+From 2013 to 2016, Aniambossou was Ambassador of Benin in France, Great Britain and Greece, for the OECD, OIF and UNWTO.

-In June 2018, Jules-Armand Aniambossou joined the Presidential Council for Africa, an organization created by President Emmanuel Macron to put a new face to the relationship between Africa and France.
+In June 2018, Aniambossou joined the Presidential Council for Africa, an organization created by President Emmanuel Macron to put a new face to the relationship between Africa and France.
 He was appointed by President Macron as Coordinator of the Presidential Council for Africa (CPA), a body created by President Emmanuel Macron as a means of renewing relations between France and Africa.
 As an instrument for consultation and supporting decision-making, the CPA, which reports to the French president, helps convey a vision of relations between France and the African continent which is particularly focused on the future and on the expectations of young people and civil societies in both Africa and France.

-Jules-Armand Aniambossou was in May 2019 named Ambassador of France to Uganda, a post he took up in July 2019.
+Aniambossou was in May 2019 named Ambassador of France to Uganda, a post he took up in July 2019.